dell/patches/README.md

 ![](images/2023-06-08-13-09-16.png)

+10. Restart your browser. **The new certificates will not load until you have done this!**
-10. Next browse to the Patches IP/hostname.
+11. Next browse to the Patches IP/hostname.
 You should see a window pop up like this one:

 ![](images/2023-06-08-13-10-42.png)